Junior Sailing Programme

 General info on junior squads

-Yachting NZ qualified instructors lead a three day course early in the season for children ten years and older.
+Yachting NZ qualified instructors lead a two day course early in the season for children 9 years and older.
 The course fee covers boat use and club membership.
 By the end of the course sailors will:

 The Rainbow fleet (our learn-to-sail squad for sailors that have completed a learn-to-sail course)